Dog owner’s responsibilities

 - No more than two greyhounds should be exercised or led by any one person in any street, road, highway or other public place.

-Please note that greyhound within the meaning of the legislation includes any greyhound or whippet and any breed, strain, or cross thereof.
+Greyhound within the meaning of the legislation includes any greyhound or whippet and any breed, strain, or cross thereof.
 A lurcher is a cross-breed of a greyhound or whippet and therefore is covered by this legislation.
 Failure to comply with the above requirements may result in a £80 fixed penalty notice

 If you have a question, or require more information you can email us email@example.com at or call 028 9027 0230.